chfont/RowanVm/language.md

 - subc: Subtraction.
 Takes a register and an integer, storing register - integer in the register.
 Ex: `subc ra 5`
 - multc: Multiplication.
 Takes a register and an integer, storing register * integer in the register.
 Ex: `multc ra 5`
 - divc: Division.
 Takes a register and an integer, storing register / integer in the register.
 Ex: `divc ra 5`
+- push: Push a word (4 bytes) onto the stack.
+Ex: `push ra`
+- pop: Pop a word (4 bytes) from the stack.
+Ex: `pop ra`
+- call: Execute subroutine at a given label.
+Ex: `call DOUBLE`
+- ret: Return from subroutine.
+NOTE: Call pushes the next instruction's location onto the stack.
+The ret instruction pops this into the program counter.